ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: The Model

 \subsection{Factor demand function}

-The production function described above involves more than two inputs.
-Therefore, we measure the degree of substitution among capital and labor inputs in terms of the Morishima elasticity of substitution.\footnote{See \citet{Blackorby_Russell_AER89} for discussions on the desirable properties of Morishima elasticity relative to other types of elasticities.} The Morishima elasticity of substitution of input $a$ for input $b$ is defined as
+The production function described above involves more than two factors.
+We measure the degree of substitution between different types of capital and labor using the \citet{Morishima_KH67} elasticity of substitution.\footnote{See \citet{Blackorby_Russell_AER89} for discussions on the desirable properties of Morishima elasticity relative to other types of elasticities.} The Morishima elasticity of substitution between two factors $a$ and $b$ is defined as

-where $x_{a}$ denotes demand for input $a$, and $p_{a}$ denotes the price of input $a$.
-Demand for inputs, which can be derived from the production function and marginal-rate-of-technical-substitution conditions, depends on the vector of input prices ($\boldsymbol{p}$) and output ($y$).
-Appendix \ref{subsec: inputs} provides the exact expression for the factor demand function.
+where $x_{a}$ denotes demand for factor $a$, and $p_{a}$ denotes the price of input $a$.
+Factor demand depends on the vector of factor prices ($\boldsymbol{p}$), output ($y$), and the vector of factor-augmenting technologies ($\boldsymbol{A}$).
+Appendix \ref{subsec: factor} provides the exact expression for the factor demand function and the Morishima elasticities.

-Relative demand for skilled to unskilled labor can be expressed in simpler form:
+The relative demand for skilled to unskilled labor can be expressed in a simpler form:

-This equation is used to measure the quantitative contribution of factor prices to changes in relative demand for skilled labor.
+This equation is used to measure the contribution of factor prices to changes in the relative demand for skilled labor.